Melbourne tram route 75

 Melbourne tram route 75 is a tram route on the Melbourne tramway network serving the city of Melbourne in Victoria, Australia.
-Operated by Yarra Trams, the route is coloured light blue and extends from Vermont South to Central Pier over 22.8 kilometre of double track via Burwood Highway, Camberwell Road, Riversdale Road, Bridge Road, Flinders Street and Harbour Esplanade.
+Operated by Yarra Trams, the route is coloured light blue and extends from Vermont South to Central Pier over 24.1 kilometres of double track via Burwood Highway, Camberwell Road, Riversdale Road, Bridge Road, Flinders Street and Harbour Esplanade.
 It is serviced out of Camberwell depot utilising A and B class trams.
 It is the longest route on the network.